 Teaneck Township is home to a wide array of religious organizations and establishments, including churches, synagogues, temples, and mosques.
-These organizations occupy 43 acres of Teaneck, spread throughout the community.
+These organizations occupy 49 acres of Teaneck, spread throughout the community.
 These organizations have helped form the culture of Teaneck Township.
-Teaneck has maintained a pedestrian friendly atmosphere.
-Lastly there is a single cemetery located in Teaneck Township, known as the Lutheran (Van Buskirk) Church Cemetery, located at 1526 River Road.
+There is a one cemetery located in Teaneck Township, known as the Lutheran (Van Buskirk) Church Cemetery, located at 1526 River Road.